 3. Watch the latest releases from some of the best filmmakers at Glasgow Film Festival

-4. Be bowled over by this bar with axe throwing, crazy golf and more
+5. Be bowled over by this bar with axe throwing, crazy golf and more

-6. Support some independent, women-owned businesses
+6. Support independent, women-owned businesses

 We should definitely be doing more of this if we can, but March 8 marks International Women’s Day so why not show some love and solidarity by purchasing items from businesses run by women?
 To name a few businesses run by women from Glasgow and the surrounding area that you can support, there’s Emily Brooks Art, Curate Glasgow, Eusebi’s Deli and Blooms, to name a few.
 Discover some independent, women-led businesses in Glasgow here.